-2009 20 800 Shares Wtd Avg Price Shares Wtd Avg Price Outstanding at beginning of year Expired 40,300 \$14.29 - 141,050 (100,750) \$15.33 15.75 Exercised Outstanding at end of year 40,300 - \$14.29 40,300 - \$14.29 Exercisable at end of year 40,300 \$14.29 40,300 \$14.29
+2009 2008

+Wtd Avg Wtd Avg

+Shares Price Shares Price

+Outstanding at beginning of year 40,300 \$ 14.29 141,050 \$ 15.33

+Expired - - (100,750) 15.75

+Exercised - -

+Outstanding at end of year 40,300 \$ 14.29 40,300 \$ 14.29

+Exercisable at end of year 40,300 \$ 14.29 40,300 \$ 14.29

-Employee Stock Plans:
+Employee Stock Plans

 The Company has various stock plans for key management employees, including officers and directors who are employees.
 The plans are Nonqualified Stock Option ("NQSO") plans, Incentive Stock Option ("ISO") plans and Stock Appreciation Rights ("SARS").
 Under these plans, options or SARS are granted at the discretion of the Stock Option committee at an exercise price not less than the fair market value of the Company's common stock on the date of grant.
 Under one NQSO plan the options were exercisable one year after the date of grant.
-Under the remaining plans the options and SARS are exercisable over a four-year period beginning one year after the date of grant.
-The options and SARS expire ten years after the date of grant and are subject to certain restrictions on transferability of the shares obtained on exercise.
+The options and SARS are exercisable over a four-year period beginning one year after the date of grant.
+The options and SARS expire ten years after the date of grant are subject to certain restrictions on transferability of the shares obtained on exercise.
 As of April 30, 2009, eligible employees had been granted options to purchase 1,182,500 shares of Company stock under ISO plans of which approximately 350,000 options are outstanding and approximately 345,000 are exercisable.
 Through April 30, 2009, eligible employees have been granted options to acquire 1,090,000 shares of Company stock under NQSO plans.
 Of the NQSO options, approximately 530,000 are both outstanding and exercisable (see tables below).
 Included in the NQSO options are options to acquire approximately 140,000 shares of common stock at exercise prices ranging from \$7.06 to \$10.88 per share that did not specify the expiration date.
-Subsequent to year-end, the Company established that date.
+Subsequent to year end, the Company established that date.
 As of April 30, 2009, eligible employees have been granted SARS based on approximately 485,000 shares of Company stock, all are of which outstanding and approximately 147,000 are exercisable.
 When the SARS become exercisable, the Company will settle the SARS by issuing to exercising recipients the number of shares of stock equal to the appreciated value of the Company's stock between the grant date and exercise date.
-At the time of exercise, the quantity of shares under the SARS grant equal to the exercise value divided by the then market value of the shares will be returned to the pool of available shares for future grant under the Company's stock plan.
+At the time of exercise, the quantity of shares under the SARS grant equal to the exercise value divided by the the